Top of the page

 With moderate or severe carpal tunnel symptoms, you may have numbness or reduced strength and grip in your fingers, thumb, or hand.
 It may be hard to:

-Symptoms most often occur in parts of the hand supplied by the median nerve: the thumb, the index finger, the middle finger, and half of the ring finger.
+Symptoms most often occur in parts of the hand supplied by the median nerve.
+These are the thumb, the index finger, the middle finger, and half of the ring finger.
 The median nerve doesn't affect your little finger.
 So if your little finger is affected, you may not have carpal tunnel syndrome.

 Symptoms often occur in both hands, but they are usually worse in one hand than the other.
 You may first notice symptoms at night.
 People with carpal tunnel syndrome can usually fall asleep, but pain or numbness may wake them up.